soniya-catherine/incident_log_project/README.md

 These files are only examples.
 When users run the collectors, normalizer, and analyzer on their own machines, their output will depend on their own logs, timestamps, usernames, hostnames, and IP addresses.

+> **Sanitization note:** The example output files included in this repository have been sanitized before publishing.
+Sensitive details and system-specific identifiers have been removed or replaced with safe lab values.
+These files are provided only to show the expected output format.

 ### `example_outputs/ubuntu_auth_collected_example.log`

 This file contains example Ubuntu authentication log lines collected from the lab Ubuntu machine.